hfeiss/campingreservations/README.md

 All years should be combined into one DataFrame for queries and statistical analysis.
 While partitioning by year is convenient, it eliminates the ability to perform true hypothesis testing.

 #### Distribute computation
 Spark is best utilized on a cluster of computers.
-This analysis only used one node.
+This analysis only uses one node.
 Further analysis could distribute the computation, hopefully adding both depth and speed to the insights gleaned.

 #### More granular maps
 Cleaned Dataframes with distance traveled, grouped by customer and facility ZIP codes, are also saved.
 More detailed mapping is feasible and potentially illuminating.
+Maps for average length of stay per region could also be produced.

 #### Bins for distance traveled
 A histogram of distance traveled is more useful than the mean and standard deviation alone.
 While difficult to formulate in a pyspark.sql query, the results would be valuable.